German investigation accuses Pope Benedict XVI of ‘wrongdoing’ in handling of abuse cases while archbishop of Munich

-At a news conference to unveil the findings, a lawyer said that Benedict — known then as Cardinal Joseph Ratzinger — claimed to have no direct knowledge of the cases.
-But his denials were “not reconcilable with the files in evidence,” the lawyer, Martin Pusch said.
+At a news conference to unveil the report, lawyers said that Benedict could be accused of wrongdoing in four cases, including one in which he knowingly accepted a priest into his archdiocese even after the cleric had been convicted of sexual abuse in a criminal court.

+“The present findings indicate that Cardinal Ratzinger had knowledge of the history of the priest,” said Martin Pusch, one of the lawyers involved in the report.

-The report, commissioned by the archdiocese in Munich and compiled by German law firm Westpfahl Spilker Wastl, provides a harsh judgment about one of the most influential Catholic figures of the last century, and suggests the retired pope had direct knowledge of clerical abuse well before it exploded into a public crisis.
+The report, commissioned by the archdiocese in Munich and compiled by German law firm Westpfahl Spilker Wastl, provides an exceedingly rare insight into how a someone who went on to become a pope acted behind the scenes in one of the defining crises of modern church.
+The cases pertain to a time well before the scale of clerical abuse was common public knowledge.

-The report, which was to be released after a midday news conference, looks at decades of cases within the archdiocese.
+The report, which was released after a midday news conference, looks at decades of cases within the archdiocese.

-Part of the report is expected to focus on one particular pedophile priest, the Rev. Peter Hullermann.
+Part of the report focuses on one particular pedophile priest, the Rev. Peter Hullermann.
 Allegations first arose against Hullermann in the late 1970s, and in 1980 — when Ratzinger was archbishop — he was moved from his diocese of Essen to Munich to undergo “therapy.”

 German press reports have long raised questions over how complicit the retired pope was in enabling the priest to remain in church work involving children and continue to abuse.